yiquintero/octp/readme.md

 - **fix ordern** uses the modified order-n algorithm by Dubbeldam et al. (Mol.
 Simul., 2009, 35 (12–13), pp 1084–1097) to compute mean-square displacement (MSD) for the self-diffusion coefficient, Maxwell-Stefan diffusion coefficient, shear viscosity, bulk viscosity, and thermal conductivity.
 Each transport property can be calculated from the slope of the time-MSD plot, where a linear relation between MSD and time is found.
 As the input to this fix command, the ID of "compute position", "compute pressure", and "compute heat/flux" should be assigned.
 This fix generates output files containing MSD as a function of time.
 The definition of reported MSD can be found at pages S14, S17, and S19 of the Supporting Information of the article "OCTP: A Tool for On-the-fly Calculation of Transport Properties of Fluids with the Order-n Algorithm in LAMMPS" (J. Chem.
 Inf.
 Model., 2019).
 It should be noted that the reported MSD must be divided by a factor explicitly mentioned at the top of each output file.

+The thermal conductivity computation may produce erroneous results in the case of heat flux when applied to systems with many-body interactions.
+Read the [Wiki page](https://github.com/yiquintero/octp/wiki/Thermal-Conductivity-Computation) for more information.

 ## Citation